 Rockstar recently shut down their online servers for Grand Theft Auto V and Red Dead Redemption 2 for two hours on the day of the memorial service for George Floyd, a Black man who was killed by police in Minneapolis last month.

 In the following days, Red Dead Online players started seeing an increase in racist behavior in Red Dead Redemption 2 servers.
 Hackers use a cheat menu to grab the KKK character models from RDR2's singleplayer campaign and insert them in multiplayer servers as NPCs.

 Be warned, the images in the tweet below include racial slurs and characters dressed as hooded KKK members.

-I wouldn't normally share this, but we're seeing more & more posts about it on reddit & Discord— Red Dead Online Community (@RedDeadRDC) June 13, 2020
+I wouldn't normally share this, but we're seeing more & more posts about it on reddit & Discord— Red Dead Online News (@RedDeadRDC) June 13, 2020

 Will @RockstarGames ever do anything about modders abusing the "Rockstar Message" text in Red Dead Online & spawning klan npcs?

 Give us crew/friend only sessions.
 Stop enabling this pic.twitter.com/WXsRihsrqV

 There's of course never a time when spawning a gaggle of KKK members to attack another player is good.
 The hacking bit is rude.
 The griefing is rude.
 Weaponizing symbols of hatred is more than rude.
 Given the current protests in the United States and around the world against police brutality that disproportionately targets Black people, now is an even more bad time than usual for that behaviour.

 Rockstar put a stop to the illicit summoning with a patch for the online game.
 One player explains that it seems Rockstar check a player's online status, listens for an NPC (PEDs, in their parlance) summoning event, and deletes the PED immediately if it's one of the KKK models.